 This is why “avoidance” is the operative word for managing a soy or legume allergy.
 However, this isn’t as simple or easy as that one word suggests.

 Soy is found in many packaged food products.
 You may see it listed in the ingredients as “soy”, “soy lecithin”, “soyabean oil” or even “hydrolyzed plant protein” (which is often from soy).
 Soy is a cheap and easy binder, filler and preservative in packaged food products, so it’s very common to find it in crackers, breads, cookies and other foods that have already been prepared.

-However, since soy is one of the most common allergens in Canada and the United States, some companies are catching on and are starting to avoid using soy products.
+However, since soy is one of the most common allergens in the United States and Canada some companies are catching on and are starting to avoid using soy products.
 However, caution must still be used while shopping because it is unlikely you will find a “soy-free” logo like you might for “peanut-free” on some packaged foods.

 Other legumes like beans, peas, chickpeas and lentils are little bit easier to manage.
 However, they do present their own challenges.
 Chickpeas are the main component of hummus and hummus can be used not only as a dip on its own but in sauces as well.